Bishop-333/OmegA-engine/README.md

 ## Donate

-I develop during my free time, if you enjoyed my engine or my mod please consider supporting me by donating !
+I develop in my free time.
+If you enjoy my engine or my mod please consider supporting me with a donation!
 * paypal.me/fatsakura